 5. Unique Vocabulary and Phrases

 We’ve established by now that Argentine Spanish is rich in many ways.
 Nowhere is this more apparent than in its unique set of vocabulary and phrases.
+Argentine Spanish is drastically different from Cuban slang words, as an example.

 Understanding local colloquialisms will help you to connect with Argentines and understand local culture.
 Here are our top 3 Argentine phrases: